 - Filter Field: Select the field of the Business Object to filter by from this dropdown list.
 This is where the values used are drawn from.

 - Lookup: Select the lookup table to filter with from this dropdown.
 Check the Show all box to see all the possible lookup tables.

 - Field: Choose the field in the lookup table that will have values that match the field in the Filter Field dropdown.

 - Order by: Choose the field in the lookup table to sort the results of the filter by.
 The check box to the right of the dropdown chooses if they should be sorted in ascending order or descending order.

 - Criteria: Choose a pre-made search or create a custom query to choose how to sort the dashboard results.
-See Document 46175 is unavailable at this time. if more information is needed.
+See [Link for document 46175 is unavailable at this time.] if more information is needed.